HenkWillcock/SWEN301ArchitectureProject/Essay.md

 The graphics handler is the front end of the program.
 It reads data from a reference to the board and draws a visual representation to the screen.
 This includes highlighting the selected piece and highlighting in a different colour all the squares the piece can move to in the next turn.

-A problem with this class is that it also handles some of the control of the game.
+A problem with this class is that it also handles some of the human input of the game.
 It has a 'Mouse Handler' object and a method `clicked(int x, int y)` which is called by the MouseHandler.
 The 'clicked' method takes the screen location of the mouse and determines which square has been clicked, it then tells this to the board.
 A better way to do this is to create a full model view controller, by making this class purely for rendering the game from a model of the board.
 All the other methods would then be moved to either the model or controller.

+As well as handing human input of the game, the graphics handler also is necessary for the AI input.
+This is because in a single player game after the player completes their move, this class calls the `playNextMove()` method in the `AI` class.
+This method prompts the AI to move, then control is given back to the human player.
+This is a poor way to handle the AI input, it should be handled by a separate `GamePhases` class, which is specifically created to keep track of turns and nothing else.
+This would deligate tasks better and reduce complexity.

 ##### *Main*